📚

 Technology & Migration

 Thanks to new technologies that spread faster than ever, the US changed into a consumer culture, with fewer goods being made inside the home and more and more goods being “imported” from stores.
-Thanks to technologies like automobiles and radios, the US culture became more national in its scope.
+Thanks to technologies like cars and radios, the US culture became more national in its scope.

 Foreign Policy Changes